-After the update of December 2020, the 36th update, 96 air carriers are banned from EU skies:
+After the 42nd update of June 2023, 128 air carriers are banned from EU skies:

-- 90 airlines certified in 16 states, due to a lack of safety oversight by the aviation authorities from these states; - Six individual airlines, based on safety concerns with regard to these airlines themselves: Avior Airlines (Venezuela), Blue Wing Airlines (Suriname), Iran Aseman Airlines (Iran), Iraqi Airways (Iraq), Med-View Airlines (Nigeria) and Air Zimbabwe (Zimbabwe).
+- 101 airlines certified in 15 states1, due to a lack of safety oversight by the aviation authorities in these states; - 22 airlines certified in Russia, as well as 5 individual airlines, based on safety concerns with regard to these airlines themselves: Avior Airlines (Venezuela), Blue Wing Airlines (Suriname), Iran Aseman Airlines (Iran), Iraqi Airways (Iraq) and Air Zimbabwe (Zimbabwe).

-An additional three airlines are subject to operational restrictions and can only fly to the EU with specific aircraft types: Air Service Comores (the Comoros), Iran Air (Iran) and Air Koryo (North Korea).
+An additional two airlines are subject to operational restrictions and can only fly to the EU with specific aircraft types: Iran Air (Iran) and Air Koryo (North Korea).